oyalhi/update-using-dto/README.md

 ## The Problem

 When writing a REST API, the common problem I face is when updating an object with a given object.
-I need to make sure the update object has only the certain 'allowed' properties so that I don't inadvertently change protected properties, such as password or any other field that I don't want it to change.
+I need to make sure the update object has only the certain 'allowed' properties so that I don't inadvertently change protected properties, such as a password or any other field that I don't want it to change.

 I usually do this by checking each property manually and updating the object accordingly.
 However, I wanted a better, more re-usable approach, so that I don't have to manually check each property.
-In this article I try to explain the steps and the final solution that I've come up with.
+In this article, I try to explain the steps and the final solution that I've come up with.

 Let's assume we have the following `User` interface: